-(7) During EEA Level 3, ERCOT must be capable of manually shedding sufficient firm Load to arrest frequency decay and to prevent generator tripping.
+(7) During EEA Level 3, ERCOT must be capable of manually shedding sufficient firm Load to arrest frequency decay and to prevent tripping of generators.
 The amount of manual firm Load to be shed may vary depending on ERCOT Transmission Grid conditions during the event.
 Each TSP will be capable of manually shedding its allocation of firm Load, without delay.
 The maximum time for the TSP to interrupt firm Load will depend on how much Load is to be shed and whether the Load is to be interrupted by Supervisory Control and Data Acquisition (SCADA) or other, non-SCADA-controlled methods.
 Since the need for firm Load shed is immediate, interruption by SCADA is preferred.
 Each TO, TSP, and Transmission and/or Distribution Service Provider (TDSP) and their designated agents will comply with the following requirements when implementing an ERCOT instruction to shed firm Load:

 (a) Load interrupted manually by SCADA will be shed without delay upon receipt of a Load shed instruction and in a time period not to exceed 30 minutes after receipt of the Load shed instruction for each Entity’s portion of every Load shed instruction.
 SCADA-controlled Load shed is preferred to be utilized by the TO and/or TDSP(s) before non-SCADA-controlled Load shed when executing a Load shed instruction;